SDIsl/valentin-addons/vertical_mass_mailing/README.rst

 =====================
-Mass Mailing Mailgun
+Vertical Mass Mailing
 =====================

-This module installs necessary modules for Mass Mailing and Mailgun.
+This module installs necessary modules for Mass Mailing and Mailgun use.

 **Table of contents**